In this article

 This procedure is a common treatment for gum disease because it disrupts the tartar and oral bacteria that inflame the gums.
 It can help prevent mild gum disease (gingivitis) from progressing to more advanced PD.

 Dental implants are a permanent solution for missing teeth.
-An implant, also known as an artificial tooth root, is similar in shape to a screw.
 A crown is fitted on the end of the implant to serve as a replacement tooth.

 An implant can be placed by a general dentist, a periodontist, or an oral surgeon.
 Usually made from titanium, it forms a bond with the surrounding bone, providing strong support for the new crown.